LLNL/RAJA/docs/sphinx/user_guide/tutorial/tiled_matrix_transpose.rst

 Key RAJA features shown in this example:

-  * Basic usage of RAJA kernel
-  * Multiple lambdas
+  * ``RAJA::kernel`` usage with multiple lambdas
-  * Tile statement
+  * ``RAJA::statement::Tile`` policy type

-In this example, an input matrix A of dimension N_r x N_c is transposed and returned as a second matrix At of size N_c x N_r.
+In this example, we compute the transpose of an input matrix :math:`A` of size :math:`N_r \times N_c` store the result in a second matrix :math:`At` of size :math:`N_c \times N_r`.

-This operation is carried out using a tiling algorithm.
-The algorithm iterates over tiles of the matrix A and performs a transpose copy of a tile without explcitly storing the tile.
-A more advanced version using RAJA local arrays may be found here :ref:`matrixtransposelocalarray-label`.
+We compute the matrix transpose using a tiling algorithm, which iterates over tiles of the matrix A and performs a transpose copy of a tile without explicitly storing the tile.
 The algorithm is expressed as a collection of ``outer`` and ``inner`` for loops.
-Iterations of the inner loop will transpose tile entries; while outer loops will iterate over the number of tiles needed to carryout the transposition.
+Iterations of the inner loop will transpose tile entries; while outer loops will iterate over the tiles needed to compute the transpose.
-We do not assume that tiles divide the number of rows and and columns of the matrix.

-Starting with a classic C++ implementation, we first choose tile dimensions smaller than the dimensions of the matrix.
-Furthermore, it is not necessary for the tile dimensions to divide the number of rows and columns in the matrix A.
+We start with a non-RAJA C++ implementation, where we choose tile dimensions smaller than the matrix dimensions.
+Note that we do not assume that tiles divide evenly the number of rows and and columns of the matrix.
+However, we do assume square tiles.

 .. literalinclude:: ../../../../examples/tut_tiled-matrix-transpose.cpp
                    :lines: 75-76,96